-Russian’s invasion of the Ukraine and the humanitarian crisis it has brought is troubling on so many levels.
+Russian’s invasion of the Ukraine and the subsequent humanitarian crisis is troubling on so many levels.
 Our hearts go out to those affected.
 We, at ZRC Wealth Management, donated to Care.org to provide aid and essential items.
 Please consider doing the same.

-While it is difficult to get away from the current news cycle and the latest eye-grabbing headline, in times like these it’s important to stand back and remember a few key points:
+While it is difficult to get away from the current news cycle and the latest eye-grabbing headlines, in times like these it’s important to stand back and remember a few key points:

 - Market declines are part of investing

 - Emotional investing can be hazardous

 - Diversification matters